Run SMART Project Coaches

-The Run SMART Project, featuring Dr. Jack Daniels, is a group of professional coaches working together to help runners of all levels reach their running goals.
-Currently, Run SMART’s coaching staff is made up of 10 coaches operating across the country.
-All coaches are current or former distance running standouts with resumes that include Olympic Trials standards, national championships, sub-4 minute miles and Division I head coaching positions.
+The Run SMART Project, featuring head coach Dr. Jack Daniels, is a group of professional VDOT Certified coaches working together to help runners of all levels reach their goals.
+Currently, Run SMART’s coaching staff consists of current or former distance running standouts including Olympians, national champions, sub-4 minute milers, etc.

 I began coaching through a local running store in Charlotte, North Carolina shortly after finishing my college career.
 I was fascinated by the different circumstances that people had to deal with in their everyday lives and how those circumstances influenced their training.
 In time I realized that there are several factors that make an athlete/coach relationship successful.
 As with any relationship, there must be a mutual respect and understanding.
 I always start by getting to know a prospective athlete.
 I have found that knowing a person as an individual plays as significant a role in his running success as knowing him as an athlete.
 Family, school, work and the general details of life all factor into our running, so ignoring those aspects when considering training time and intensity can lead to a sub par performance on race day.
 I have found that being flexible as a coach plays a primary role in the success of my athletes.

 As a runner, I continue to strive to get the most out of my ability.
 Though my running career has had its highs and lows, I believe that the obstacles I’ve faced along the way allow me to better understand what my athletes go through, and ultimately make me a better coach.
 I am currently living in Flagstaff and have had the opportunity to learn from Dr. Jack Daniels and renowned therapist Phil Wharton, of Wharton Performance.